-A special Sgt Pepper celebration is set to be staged in Liverpool this Christmas.
+A special Sgt Pepper celebration is being staged in Liverpool this Christmas.

-The unique immersive experience is a collaboration between Tate Liverpool and National Museums Liverpool and will be staged at the Dr Martin Luther King Jr building on the Royal Albert Dock.
+The unique and atmospheric immersive experience is a collaboration between Tate Liverpool and National Museums Liverpool and is taking place inside the Dr Martin Luther King Jr building on the Royal Albert Dock.

-Tickets for the ‘world fist’ event, which runs from December 19 to January 9, are free but must be booked in advance and are limited to two per person.
+Tickets for the ‘world first’ event, which runs from December 19 to January 9, were snapped up within hours of going on release.

 Tate Liverpool and NML have come together with Apple Corps Ltd to present a remixed version of The Beatles’ pioneering 1967 album, played in Dolby Atmos - an immersive sound environment that feels as if the band is performing live in the space.